saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 }
 ```

-For more details consult `@backtrace/javascript-cli` README.
+For more details, consult `@backtrace/javascript-cli` README.

 ### Step 3: Set Up Automatic Processing and Upload